Draft / April 22, 2026

 LazyObjectBindingPattern = AssignmentExpression ;

-The syntax of raw style elements and #style access is part of core TSRX.
+The syntax of raw style elements and {style} attribute values is part of core TSRX.
 The host is responsible for the meaning of selector scoping, generated class names, selector eligibility, and stylesheet registration.

 5 Static Semantics: Early Errors

-• A JSX element other than a TSX island must not appear as a generic ECMAScript expression.
+- A template or JSX element other than an expression island must not appear as a generic ECMAScript expression.

 6 Host-defined Semantics